• Skip to primary navigation

 5 stars

-Oh my god this was absolutely gorgeous.
+Oh my goodness this was absolutely gorgeous.
 It looks wonderful, smells wonderful and tastes wonderful.
 Only change was I added bay leaves.
 Thank you for a great recipe.

 Reply